PremModhaOfficial/BankOne/README.md

 ./scripts/run-server.sh
 ```

-The server will start on port 8080 by default (http://localhost:8080).
+The server will start on multiple ports (8080, 8081, 8082, 8083) with nginx load balancing on port 80 (http://localhost).

 ### Running the Client